News: Hotel plans approved for historic Rotherham building

 The application added: "The proposed hotel use is a materially different use to a full time residential use such as HMO’s and the amenity requirements of hotel guests are materially different.

 "In order to address concerns relating to noise and odour from the adjoining use to the north the proposal seeks to re-use existing windows to the north but have them fixed shut, non-opening and equipped with acoustic glazing.
-Ventilation to rooms on the north side of the building would be provided by an internal air-conditioning/heating and ventilation system that would serve the whole hotel."
+Ventilation to rooms on the north side of the building would be provided by an internal air-conditioning/heating and ventilation system that would serve the whole hotel.

+"It is the applicant's intention to arrange his business so that it largely caters for visitors to Rotherham.
+The proposal would bring back into use what is currently an underused property and require minimal external alterations.
+The use would therefore bring this building back into use and enhance and preserve the building."

 Advertisement